-It’s imperative that parents exercise great care and caution in choosing preschools which provide safe and nurturing environments and age-appropriate learning experiences to enable young children’s cognitive and socio-emotional development – Kausar Sayeed
+It’s imperative that parents exercise great care and caution in choosing preschool which provide safe and nurturing environments and age-appropriate learning experiences to enable young children’s cognitive and socio-emotional development – Kausar Sayeed

 Choosing an appropriate preschool is often an emotional and difficult decision for parents because it’s the first experience of youngest children outside the home without parental supervision.
 The early years are also the most critical period in an individual’s lifespan because 80 percent of the brain is developed by age eight.
 Early childhood education is the foundation which determines future physical, cognitive, language, social and emotional development.